tamilzh2018/kode-kloud-test/AWS/AWS.md

 or
 You're migrating log files from one S3 bucket to another using AWS CLI.
 Use aws s3 sync to copy only new or changed files and delete old ones from the destination.
 How would you script this for regular runs, and what flags do you use to prevent data loss?

+As part of a data migration project, the team lead has tasked the team with migrating data from an existing S3 bucket to a new S3 bucket.
+The existing bucket contains a substantial amount of data that must be accurately transferred to the new bucket.
+The team is responsible for creating the new S3 bucket and ensuring that all data from the existing bucket is copied or synced to the new bucket completely and accurately.
+It is imperative to perform thorough verification steps to confirm that all data has been successfully transferred to the new bucket without any loss or corruption.

+As a member of the Nautilus DevOps Team, your task is to perform the following:

+Create a New Private S3 Bucket: Name the bucket datacenter-sync-28616.

+Data Migration: Migrate the entire data from the existing datacenter-s3-31971 bucket to the new datacenter-sync-28616 bucket.

+Ensure Data Consistency: Ensure that both buckets have the same data.

+Use AWS CLI: Use the AWS CLI to perform the creation and data migration tasks.
+Ans:
+**Confirm the Bucket Exists (Authoritative Check)**
+1  aws s3 ls
+2  aws s3api list-buckets
+3  aws s3api head-bucket --bucket xfusion-s3-26443
+**Create the bucket**
+4  aws s3api create-bucket   --bucket xfusion-sync-28537   --region us-east-1
+5  aws s3api head-bucket --bucket xfusion-sync-28537
+**Migrate Data from Source Bucket to Destination Bucket** 6  aws s3 sync s3://xfusion-s3-26443 s3://xfusion-sync-28537 **Verify Data Consistency:**
+7  aws s3 ls s3://xfusion-s3-26443 --recursive | wc -l
+8  aws s3 ls s3://xfusion-sync-28537 --recursive | wc -l

 ### 🛢️ **RDS (Relational Database Service)**